 Reflecting plans to bolster Persian Gulf naval forces, the Pentagon requested $9.6 million to buy missile launchers for five ships from Raytheon Co.
-(RTN) That would allow installation of Griffin missiles on U.S. patrol boats “to protect vessels and personnel from the increased threat of hostile fast-attack craft” used by Iran, according to the document.
+(RTN:US) That would allow installation of Griffin missiles on U.S. patrol boats “to protect vessels and personnel from the increased threat of hostile fast-attack craft” used by Iran, according to the document.

 The request also includes $6.4 million to buy 40 additional Griffin missiles for installation on Navy patrol vessels in the Gulf.

 The Pentagon plans to spend $30.2 million on the Raytheon system through 2017 because it was urgently requested by the U.S. Central Command, according to the document.

 The Defense Department also asked approval to spend $29.9 million, in addition to $80.5 million already budgeted, to accelerate development of a missile designed to intercept rockets fired from low-elevation angles by insurgents in Iraq and Afghanistan at U.S. diplomatic and military personnel.